seanmorris/shouts/README.md

 ## Dependencies

 All the dependencies, their versions & configurations are handled by docker.
-You'll only need a few tools to actually interact with the project.
+You'll only need a few tools listed below to actually interact with the project.
 There's no need to search the web for the right version of a given dependency to run the project.

 The following technologies are used under the hood: